 Java is fast, reliable and secure.
 From desktop to web applications, scientific supercomputers to gaming consoles, cell phones to the Internet, Java is used in every nook and corner.

 Here we are comparing 3 other languages (Python, C++ and Ruby) with Java.

 - Python is a high-level language.
 It fully supports object-oriented programming.
-Java is not a pure object-oriented language.
+Python is not a pure object-oriented language.

 - Python is an interpreted language whereas Java is not an interpreted language, it is a compiled language.